Adopt

 Story

 SHEILA 2 – 3 years Attributes Adult-Only Home Preferred Will potty on leash Crate Trained Does not Like Car Rides Not good with Cats Dog Friendly Working on House Training Medium Energy Playful Not best for Apartments Hi Everyone, My name is Sheila.
 I am a stunning 15-inch blue tick beagle, and under three years old (DOB 07-26-23).
 I had a family that included other dogs.
 Unfortunately, we needed new homes because of our owners’ ages and health issues.
-I am a good girl – friendly with other dogs, docile, loving and well socialized.
-I was an outdoor dog, so I am working on potty training and adjusting to the “newness” of being inside a home.
-I really enjoy being in a home, and I have not destroyed anything other than some dents in the dog toys!
-My foster parents said my energy level is medium, but it can be medium-high as times (more on that in a bit).
-My previous owners trained me for trail runs, but I have officially started my retirement from those activities.
-Because of my trail run experience, I have a very strong hunt drive, this is where my energy level moves to medium-high.
-Although I am approximately 36 lbs., do not let that fool you into thinking I need a diet - I am slim, it is all muscle!
-My foster parents are using “clicker” training to help me break my focus on scents when I am outside.
-It is in-progress training, but I am improving.
-I will not do well in a home with cats or smaller animals such as guinea pigs.
+My foster family said I have the sweetest personality.
+I LOVE people and spending time with them…petting sessions are the best!
+I am docile, friendly with other dogs, loving and well socialized.
+I was an outdoor dog, but I am nearly housetrained (approximately 75%).
+I LOVE BEING IN A HOME!
+I have not destroyed anything other than some dents in the dog toys.
+I have a medium energy level.
+I get the zoomies, but I like to nap or to play with toys for a large portion of the day.
+My previous owners trained me for trail runs (officially retired when I came to Midwest BREW).
+Because of my trail run experience, I have a hunt drive, but it has been decreasing during my time with my foster family.
+Surprisingly, if you take me for a walk, it is loose leash walking except for sniffing along the way (I am a beagle).
+I am approximately 36 lbs., but I am slim.
 Note from the foster home: Sheila is an extremely sweet, loving and funny foster dog.
 She is VERY smart.
 She loves to “hug” us with her front legs.
 Her transition into a home is going much quicker than expected.
-She is good with our resident beagle, but her playing patterns can be a little too much for our resident - Emma is significantly smaller than Sheila.
-Sheila has been good at interacting with older children in the neighborhood.
+She is good with our resident beagle.
+Sheila has been good at interacting with children in the neighborhood.
 We do not have a fenced yard, but she potties on a leash.
-Any leashed activities need to be handled by adults only.
-She is fully crate trained.
+Leashed activities should be handled by adults because she is a bit strong.
+She is crate trained.
 Color about fence experience was provided by previous owners – she could climb the fenced-in recreational area with or without the assistance of the surrounding trees.
-Sheila is still adjusting to being in a car – it upsets her stomach, but anti-nausea medication helps.
-She will do well in a patient home while she continues to transition into trail run retirement.
-We recommend an adult only home (she has an entire repertoire of loud noises that would not be conducive for an apartment or townhouse).
+Sheila is still adjusting to being in a car.
+She will not do well in a home with cats or smaller animals such as guinea pigs.
+We recommend a residential home (she has an entire repertoire of adorable, but louder noises that would not be conducive for an apartment or townhouse).
 NOTE: Dog may be located in any of our six volunteer states (WI, IL, IN, OH, PA, MI).

 Photo of Bugsy